 In case if you are planning to record an interview in a place with loud sounds (or if you are planning to record a video including only the loud sounds) such as live concerts, bike races, and others, then you better use the -10dB level attenuation (or PAD) mode.

 For traditional interviews in the studio, with DSLR cameras, you can use the mode of +20dB level boost, allowing the user to reduce the camera’s preamp level (or mic-input level), effectively reducing the amount of noise generated by the camera’s comparatively low quality audio circuitry.

 Just remember that this particular model of microphone works best with high-end cameras and professional recording equipment.
 You can, however, try to use it on your smartphone or other simple devices, but there is no guarantee it is going to work.

 You may also like: 9 Best XLR audio-cables for microphones

 2. Sennheiser MKE 400

-A similar microphone that offers a great quality of recording at a reasonable price.
+A similar microphone offers a great quality recording at a reasonable price.
 Sennheiser MKE 400 also has a wireless mode of working, with its AAA Alkaline Battery.
-In this particular model, it has the 4 battery with it so when you first buy it you don’t have to think where to get those.
+In this particular model, it has the 4 batteries with it so when you first buy it you don’t have to think where to get those.